dinayrore/emergencats_sinatra/README.md

   2. Move the app to the `/Applications` file.
   3. Double Click on app to run the program.

-Download postico from:
+(Optional) Download postico from:
   1. Go to https://eggerapps.at/postico/
   2. Move the app to the `/Applications` file.
   3. Double Click on app to run the program.

-Download postman from:
+(Optional) Download postman from:
   1. Go to https://www.getpostman.com/
   2. Move the app to the `/Applications` file.
   3. Double Click on app to run the program.

-## App Deployment
-To run the app itself visit the heroku site link:

 ### Deployment